Link rot: Prevention and detection

 Strategies for preventing link rot can focus on placing content where its likelihood of persisting is higher, authoring links that are less likely to be broken, taking steps to preserve existing links, or repairing links whose targets have been relocated or removed.

+The Wayback Machine accounts for 96.75% of Wikipedia citations.

 The creation of URLs that will not change with time is the fundamental method of preventing link rot.
 Preventive planning has been championed by Tim Berners-Lee and other web pioneers.
+Berners-Lee recommended designing URIs to avoid details likely to change, such as authorship, subject matter, file extension, software mechanism, or access status.

 Strategies pertaining to the authorship of links include: